Synthetic Symbiotic Tournament

 Images of bacteria interactions observed with a digital microscope

-Inspired by this experiment, Paula designed a Synthetic Symbiotic Tournament in collaboration with the laboratory team.
-Three groups of E. coli bacteria were observed.
-To distinguish them, genetic segments from other organisms were edited and transferred to the bacteria, enabling them to express fluorescence features from jellyfish and corals.
-This resulted in three communities: one expressing green through proteins, another expressing red, and another expressing orange.
+Drawing from Axelrod’s experiment, Paula designed a Synthetic Symbiotic Tournament in collaboration with the laboratory team.
+Genetic segments from other organisms were edited and transferred into three groups of E. coli bacteria, enabling them to express fluorescent traits from jellyfish and corals.
+This resulted in three distinct communities: glowing green, red, and orange.

 Behind the initiative lies an interest in understanding the approach of synthetic biology: the framework from which it conceptualizes itself and the scope of its reach.
 Since science and art (as well as politics and economics) share the ideological frameworks of their time, there is also an intention to grasp the relationship between biology and cybernetics, particularly the possible tensions between the determinism implied in programming and the complexity and interdependence proposed by biology.